QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 * **Reputation loss**: data breaches usually cause distrust
 * **Invasion of privacy**: data not correctly handled that leak
 * **Industrial espionage**: someone else gain access to our data
-* **Lack of quality**: decrease of efficiency because of duplicates, incorrect or incomplete data, along with a cost to fix it
+* **Lack of quality**: decrease of efficiency because of duplicates, incorrect or incomplete data, along with a cost to fix it.
+A data is meaningful/qualitative if it fits its purpose, so it does not have to be perfect as long as you can use it for your needs.
 </div><div>

 But data is needed by the company, so we can't "lock it".
 This is one of the challenges of data governance.